Skip to main content

 2. In the Basic settings panel, enter File Share name, specify Size, and select VAST as the File Share type.

-3. Set Aditional options, if required.
+3. Set Additional options, if required.

 File Share Vast Pn When VAST share type is selected, controls in Network settings and Access panels are disabled, and the network is assigned automatically.
 The access rules cannot be configured manually — the VAST share is always available in read/write mode within its assigned network only.
 This network is not visible in the general Network tab.
 It is only available when attaching interfaces to a resource (VM, Bare Metal, or GPU cluster).
 VAST file shares always use read/write access; access rules are not supported.